Facebook is probably the most neglected online advertising channel of them all.

 This campaign helped Marina De Giovanni collect 17,000 emails in 6 weeks.

-To pull this off, she gave away a $300 item every month, sometimes a piece of jewelry, sometimes a box with cool make up, etc.
+To pull this off, she gave away a $300 item every month.
+Sometimes, it was a piece of jewelry, sometimes a box with cool make-up, etc.

 Efficient?
 Hell yeah!

-Yes, she spent quite some money on this, but she’s also monetizing her blog and email list, for example through private coaching sessions for $225 each (which is fully booked btw).
+Yes, she spent some money on this, but she’s also monetizing her blog and email list, for example, through private coaching sessions for $225 each (which is fully booked, btw).